rnyud/CPSC-233-Group-15-Project/README.md

 # CPSC-233-Group-15-Project
 Budgeting App
-Iteration 1
+Iteration 2
-To run the program, please download all files and run the "UserInput" class.
+To run the program, please download all files and if "JavaFX SDK" and "JavaFX User Library" do not show up in the build path, add them to the module path then run the "MainMenu" class.